-If you’ve been following my videos about Data Governance and Data Quality then you’re probably aware that there really is no cookie cutter method of Governing your data.
+If you’ve been following my videos about Data Governance and Data Quality then you’re probably aware that there really is no cookie-cutter method of Governing your data.
 Every company is going to have a different culture on how this effort is organized.
 And not surprisingly, we can learn about data governance by talking about public governance.

 So let's talk about the extremes.
-For example, in anarchy you have complete individual autonomy with no social framework.
-Whereas, with totalitarianism you have a framework of complete centralized control with no individual autonomy.
+For example, in anarchy, you have complete individual autonomy with no social framework.
+Whereas, with totalitarianism, you have a framework of complete centralized control with no individual autonomy.
 I don’t believe that either of these two extremes even exist in data governance spheres, but it's important to understand that your organization is going to exist somewhere on this spectrum.
 And the more you can make that existence a decision, rather than an organic mistake, the better prepared you will be to address its downsides and tooling.

 Now historically, data governance tooling has leaned on the spectrum of totalitarianism.
 And this is due to a number of factors.

-Business Intelligence tools were traditionally an enterprise wide purchasing decision, so whatever data went into those tools was managed by a centralized team
+Business Intelligence tools were traditionally an enterprise-wide purchasing decision, so whatever data went into those tools was managed by a centralized team

-The cost of Data Governance tools like Master Data Management and Data Quality have traditionally been too high for individuals to include in their budgets, but they were something the CIO or CFO could afford
+The cost of Data Governance tools like Master Data Management and Data Quality has traditionally been too high for individuals to include in their budgets, but they were something the CIO or CFO could afford

 Getting people to add Data Governance tasks to their list of to-do’s was something that often had to come from the top down